adis92202/precipitation_analysis/README.md

 ## Environment
 1. Clone this repository to your preferred location
+2. Go into this location
-2. In Anaconda Prompt use `conda env create -f spi_env.yml` command
+3. In this location in Anaconda Prompt use `conda env create -f spi_env.yml` command
-3. Activate environment via `conda activate spi_env`
+4. Activate environment via `conda activate spi_env`
-4. Verify that the new environment was installed correctly `conda env list` - you should see `spi_env` on the list
+5. Verify that the new environment was installed correctly `conda env list` - you should see `spi_env` on the list